nealrs/gitatme/_posts/2017-06-14-alexa-flash-briefing.md

 7. Submit your skill for certification.
 8. Upon certification, tell all your friends to add your Skill to their Briefing (Alexa skills do have URLs)

+**FYI!** Alexa does offer some play and subscriber metrics, so you can track how well you're marketing efforts are working.
+Metrics for Flash Briefing skills are new and way better than anything Apple ever offered podcasters.

 There are a few customization options &amp; notes:

 - Flash briefing feeds support between 1 and 5 items, so change the `limit:3` depending on how frequently you publish new content.